-My kiddos gobbled up these muffins —and I have to say, they were really delicious!
-We swapped out the white flour for whole wheat, and added the chocolate chips.
+My kids gobbled up these banana chocolate chip muffins —and I have to say, they were really delicious!
+We swapped out the white flour for whole wheat flour, and added the chocolate chips.
 You could certainly leave out the chips, or use nuts or dried fruit instead.

 You will need: